H256/gunbot-monitor/README.md

 I needed something to display my gunbot monitor without going down into my basement or VNC to my server.
 So I created this litte thing to host a simple webpage that displays most of gunbot-monitor information in a webpage.

+It's a working solution with a fixed-port aproach.
 This will probably not be maintained but I wanted to offer it here for everyone :)

 ## Modifications to the original repo: